-Poppy seed oil contains a high amount of unsaturated fatty acids.
-For example, this oil includes linoleic acid, an omega-6 fatty acid.
-Further, it provides the valuable oleic acid.
-Linoleic acid moistens and restores dry skin and hair.
-Similarly, oleic acid is widely used as an emollient.
+Poppy seed oil contains a high amount of unsaturated fatty acids including linoleic acid, an omega-6 fatty acid.
+Linoleic acid is helpful in restoring and moisturising dry skin and hair.
+It also contains oleic acid, which acts an emollient.

-Furthermore, 100g of this oil provides a remarkable 38% of the recommended daily amount of vitamin E.(6) That is to say, your immune system and your ability to fight toxic free radicals in the environment will be boosted.(7) When applied topically, vitamin E helps your skin soak up the energy from harmful ultraviolet light.
-This is another reason why poppy seed oil is a beautiful thing to put on your skin.(8)
+Just 100g of poppy seed oil provides a remarkable 38% of the recommended daily amount of vitamin E.(6) This vitamin helps to support your immune system and your ability to fight free radicals.(7) When applied topically, vitamin E helps your skin soak up the energy from harmful ultraviolet light and is moisturising and nourishing.(8)

-We like applying a small amount of poppy seed oil to hair and skin at night.
-In the same vein, you could make an easy face mask by combining sea salt, lemon peel, lime peel, poppy seed oil, and poppy seeds.
-It’s a real pick-me-up for tired faces and souls.
+We like applying a small amount of poppy seed oil to our hair and skin at night.
+Alternatively, try making an easy face mask by combining sea salt, lemon peel, lime peel, poppy seed oil, and poppy seeds.

-All in all, whether taken externally or internally, the vitamins and phytonutrients in poppy seed oil help calm your body, of which so many demands are made.
+Whether you like to take it as a health oil, or apply it externally, the vitamins and phytonutrients in poppy seed oil help calm and nourish your body.
 Above all, the ability of poppy seed oil to fight free radicals relieves pressure put on your heart, brain, and immune system.

 Key poppy seed oil benefits